carloshskp/text-speak/README.md

 - **Data Persistence**: Save text in the browser for later access
 - **Play and Pause**: Full control over playback with intuitive buttons
 - **Brazilian Portuguese Support**: Automatic detection and selection of pt-BR voices when available
-- **Responsive Design**: Works perfectly on desktop, tablet, and mobile devices
+- **Responsive Design**: Works perfectly on desktop, tablet, and mobile devices, with a full-width layout and tighter spacing on small screens for better readability

 ## 🎨 Branding